UC-Davis-molecular-computing/scadnano/tutorial/tutorial.md

 ![](images/inner_crossovers_disconnected.png)

-Now, enabling strand selection, copy the strands on helices 1-7, and paste them to helices 17-23:
+Now, enabling *strand* under "Select", copy the strands on helices 1-7, and paste them to helices 17-23:

 ![](images/all_scaffold_substrands_almost_crossover_connected.png)

-Finally, in pencil mode add the final remaining crossovers:
+Finally, in pencil mode add the final remaining crossovers (outer crossovers between helices 0-1, 16-17, and inner crossovers between helices 7-8):

 ![](images/full_scaffold.png)

 The above steps could have been simplified somewhat by waiting until the substrands were all drawn to add the crossovers, but then all 36 crossovers would have to be added manually.
-The total time in each case is probably comparable; it's your preference how much to try to plan ahead so that the copied substructures are more complete.
+The total time in each case is probably comparable.
+It's your preference how much to try to plan ahead so that the copied substructures are more complete.

 ## add staples

 **Note:** Due to a mistake, I forgot to add a few crossovers in the scaffold before adding the staples, so the scaffold below is missing a few crossovers that it should have.
-The scaffold should look like it does in the previous image.
+The scaffold you are working with should look like it does in the previous image, not like it does in several images below.
+I'll correct the images below eventually.

 ### edge staples

-There aren't too many types of staples in a standard DNA origami rectangle.
+There aren't too many "shapes" of staples in a standard DNA origami rectangle.
+We follow the same strategy above of manually drawing one shape of staple and copy/pasting it to get the rest.

 First, we add an edge staple by drawing a reverse substrand on helix 0 and a forward substrand on helix 1, both in the upper-left of the scaffold: